juemrami/lost-ark-auction-house/README.md

 ## To do
-    [x] Re query for failed searches
-    [ ] use in-game interest list instead of passed list of strings [ ] check if game is in 21:9 to warn user and not start program
+    [x] use in-game interest list instead of passed list of strings [ ] check if game is in 21:9 to warn user and not start program
     [x] implement better refetching system.
     [ ] make api server to connect it to google sheets